robdejonge/Launchbar-Actions/README.md

 Quickly convert currencies by entering a query in the format '# src [to] dst' where src are currency symbols and # is the amount being converted, eg. '15 usd eur'.
 Hit enter to query.
 The result is displayed 'in large type', Cmd-C copies this to the clipboard or any other key dismisses.

 #### Random password generator.applescript
 Generates a random password using a mix of letters, numbers and dashes, and copies it to the clipboard.
 Running the action requires an input, which is the length of the random password generated.

+#### UNIX manual page.applescript
+Shows the manual page for a certain command.
+Provide the command as a parameter and LaunchBar will open a Preview window with the manual page formatted in the usual manner.

 ### Installation